ros-controls/ros2_control_demos/example_1/doc/userdoc.rst

     forward_position_controller[forward_command_controller/ForwardCommandController] inactive
     joint_trajectory_position_controller[joint_trajectory_controller/JointTrajectoryController] active

-   Send a command to the controller using demo node, which sends four goals every 6 seconds in a loop:
+   Send a command to the controller using the demo node, which sends four goals every 6 seconds in a loop:

    .. code-block:: shell